Kakishibuzome (Tannin Dye)

 You can preserve Kakishibu dye in a pack for years!
 Remove all air from the pack and close the cap tightly, then store in a cool, dark place.
 Unopened Kakishibu can be saved even longer, and it will become a rich color as aging progress.

 You can restore old items or make new items look vintage.
-Moreover, they are reinforced.
+Moreover, dyed goods are strengthened and reinforced by the application of Kakishibu.

 How to Apply to Wood - Coating